terraform-ncloud-modules/terraform-ncloud-vpc/README.md

 ### `main.tf`

-Map your VPC variable name to a local VPC variable.
-VPC module are created using local VPC variables.
-This eliminates the need to change the variable name reference structure in the VPC module.
+Map your `VPC variable name` to a `local VPC variable`. `VPC module` are created using `local VPC variables`.
+This eliminates the need to change the variable name reference structure in the `VPC module`.

 ``` hcl
 locals {